alecpm/opsworks-web-python/plone_buildout/README.md

 functionality to an existing layer by setting the `"plone_instances":
 "zeo_layer"` attribute in the Stack Custom JSON to the layer short name).
-You'll probably want to use an EBS Optimized instance here, and setup an initial EBS mount on `/srv/www/zeoserver/shared/var` (or perhaps just `var/filestorage` and another on `var/blobstorage` if you aren't mounting a shared blob directory).
+You'll probably want to use an EBS Optimized instance here, and setup an initial EBS mount on `/mnt/shared/filestorage`.

 This layer is assigned the following recipes: